-Asthma Study 3
+Asthma Trial 3

-The study was comprised of a run-in period to achieve a stable conversion to a common ICS (fluticasone propionate), followed by randomization to Xolair or placebo.
+The trial was comprised of a run-in period to achieve a stable conversion to a common ICS (fluticasone propionate), followed by randomization to Xolair or placebo.
 Patients were stratified by use of ICS-only or ICS with concomitant use of oral steroids.
 Patients received Xolair for 16 weeks with an unchanged corticosteroid dose unless an acute exacerbation necessitated an increase.
 Patients then entered an ICS reduction phase of 16 weeks during which ICS or oral steroid dose reduction was attempted in a step-wise manner.

 The number of exacerbations in patients treated with Xolair was similar to that in placebo-treated patients (Table 8).
-The absence of an observed treatment effect may be related to differences in the patient population compared with Asthma Studies 1 and 2, study sample size, or other factors.
+The absence of an observed treatment effect may be related to differences in the patient population compared with Asthma Trials 1 and 2, study sample size, or other factors.